 - Humble materials — This point kind of goes with the one above.
 Many — probably “most” — mid century and older houses were decorated with materials that *today* would be considered kind of… low brow.
 Things like: Simple wood kitchen cabinets… laminate counter tops… vinyl flooring… even knotty pine.
 This is pretty much opposite of what the “mainstream market” wants to sell you today — (more expensive) granite… marble… blinged out cabinetry.
 I personally found it a relief not to have to spec out my kitchen to “Keep up with the Joneses.”
 My kitchen “fits” with the rest of my (humble materials) house.
 And by skipping the luxe, I think I saved a lot of money.

 - Recognize that most major remodels are likely a bad financial “investment”.
 Data indicate that most homeowners will not recover the cost of a major kitchen renovation when they to go re-sell.
-Read my story looking at the annual research — and be aware.
+Read my story looking at past annual research — and be aware.

 - Save your time, energy and money for the final fix.
 Unless there is a safety or environmental issue involved, I am not one for putting a drop of money into a space as a “stop gap measure” while we agonize over the big picture plan.
 Okay, I might paint the wall (off white), so that I can “see” the space better so I can figure out what I want.
 My husband is really good about reminding me: An old house is a time and money pit constantly presenting costly surprises.
 Be careful about squandering on half measures.
 ‘Invest’ in making plans that will endure for years… and then spend the time, energy and money — once.